mlampros/textTinyPy/README.rst

 |

 The *textTinyPy* package consists of text processing functions for small or big data files.
 The source code is based on C++11 and wrapped in Python using Cython.
-It is tested on Linux with Python 2.7 (it can be installed on Macintosh OSx if a gcc compiler is available with OpenMP enabled) and there is currently one limitation :
+It is tested on Linux (Debian) with Python 2.7 and there is currently one limitation :

 * there is no support for chinese, japanese, korean, thai or languages with ambiguous word boundaries.
 |